SU_A_18

 [i] Those people were from the Taliban?

 [r] Yes.
-In our village you can’t say: he’s from the Taliban or he’s a normal person.
-When they came to us, they had nothing at all.
-They had ordinary clothes, they were wearing a thick scarf.
-They were always wearing a thick scarf, a thick… I don’t know how to say it, a hood or something.
-Then I said that my father is a soldier.
-Suddenly we have seen that they have taken arms.
-From under their scarves.
-Weapons, big weapons.
+In our village you cannot say: he belongs to the Taliban or he is a normal person.
+When they came to us they had nothing at all.
+They had ordinary clothes, They was wearing a thick scarf.
+They always have a thick scarf, fat … I don’t know how can I say, a hood or something.
+Then I said my father is a soldier.
+Suddenly we have seen that they have taken weapons.
+From under their scarf.
+Weapons, large weapons.
 And they said, “Okay.”
-They asked me, “Go back.”
-I had to sit back, in the back of the car.
-He was with my brother, he hit my brother twice.
+They asked me: “Go back.”
+I had to sit back At the back of the car.
+He sat with my brother, he hit my brother twice.
 They took us to our own place.
 After a while, I don’t know where my mother heard that they had taken us.
 So my mother went to the old people of the village.
 She went there.
-To ask them to go to the Taliban.
-Because sometimes bad people have a little respect for old people.
+To ask that they have to go to Taliban.
+Because sometimes bad people they have a little respect for old people.
 With a long beard, a white beard.
-They have a little bit of respect, but a little bit of respect.
-And my mother, she had to give a lot of money to the old people to bring her there.
-And to release us.
-They took us with them.
-We drove the car for half an hour.
-They told me to get out there.
-My mother, my brother had to move on.
-So we were not together with my brother.
+They have a little bit A bit of respect.
+And my mother, she had to give a lot of money to the old people to bring there.
+To let us free.
+So then I … They took us.
+We drove half an hour by car.
+They said that I had to get out there.
+My mother, My brother had to continue.
+So we were not with my brother.

 [i] How old was your brother?

-[r] My brother, he was about nineteen years old.
-Around nineteen years old.
-I was 16 years old.
+[r] My brother, he was around nineteen years old.
+Around nineteen years.
+I was sixteen years old.

-[i] Did you know what was going to happen or nothing?
+[i] Did you know what will happen or nothing?

 [i] Do you remember that moment?

-[r] Sure!
+[r] Certainly!
 Everyone was crying.
 Everyone was crying!
-My little brothers, they were asleep.
-We had to leave at three o’clock in the morning because during the day, that was difficult.
+My little brothers, They were sleeping.
+We had to do at three o’clock Leave at night because during the day, that was difficult.
 That was super difficult.
-Around three o’clock in the morning.
+Around three in the morning.
 Everyone was crying.
-My sister and my mother, my brother, my biggest brother, did not live with us.
+My sister and my mother, my brother, my biggest brother he doesn’t live with us either.
 He lived in another province.
 He was married, he had children.
-He had a job in another province.
-Me and my brother Bismillah, we were responsible for our family.
+He had work in another province.
+Me and my brother [name], we were those responsible for our family.
 Because my father was gone too.
-My big brother was gone too.
-Me and Bismillah, we were responsible for our brother, for our garden (farm), for everything.
-We had to leave at three o’clock in the morning.
+My big brother too.
+Me and [name], we had the responsibility for our brother, for our garden, everything.
+We had to leave at three in the morning.
 I took my backpack.
-I asked my mother, “Please give me your headscarf.”
-And she said, “Why?”
-I said, “If I miss you, I smell your headscarf, I think of you.
-She had to cry very loudly.
-She has me… She gave me a hug, a big hug, a super big hug.
+I asked my mother: “Please give your headscarf.”
+And said said, “Why?”
+I said: “If I miss you Then I smell your headscarf, then I think of you.
+She had to cry very hard.
+She has me … She gave me a hug, a big hug, a super big hug.
 I was in her arms for almost five minutes.
 She has collected all the important papers.
-Like id-card and passport or something else.
-She gave me 500 dollars.
-500 dollars to my big brother.
-And put it in our backpack.
+Such as ID card or other passport and such.
+She has given me 500 dollars. $ 500 to my big brother.
+And put in our backpack.
 And she said, “Maybe you need this.”
-On the way if you need something to eat and stuff.
+On the way if you need something to eat and such.
 And yes, we left.
-I didn’t know it would take that long to see my mother again.
-I thought maybe we were going for a week or two.
-But my mother knew that we wouldn’t see each other that easily.
-We cannot see each other so soon.
-We have left.
-If I knew that we would go so far from our mother, from our family, from our homeland, I would never leave my mother.
+I didn’t know it was going to take so long to see my mother again.
+I thought maybe We go for a week or two weeks.
+But my mother did not know that we are not going, we will not see each other so quickly.
+We Cannot See Each Other So Soon.
+We left.
+If I knew we are going so far from our mother, from our family, from our homeland, Then I would never leave my mother.
 Never.
-I was my mother’s favourite son and I love my mother, my family, my garden, my sheep so much.
+I was my mother’s favorite son and I love my mother, my family, my garden, From my sheep.
 And I suddenly left everything behind.
-I have come here.
-The most important thing is, if I knew I would go this far, I would never say goodbye to my mother.
+I came here.
+The most important thing is, If I knew I would go that far, I would never say to my mother day.
 Never.
 I would never leave my mother in such a difficult situation.

-[r] That is not possible right now.
+[r] is currently not possible.
 Because at the moment we have to wait for our citizenship or nationality.
-Only then can we go to Afghanistan.
+Then we can only go to Afghanistan.
 But I am never optimistic that I can see them again, that I can see my mother again.
 That I can see my little brothers again.
-That I can go back to my own home.
-Back to my own village or garden.
-I’m not optimistic about that.
+That I can go back to my own house.
+Back to my own village or own garden.
+I am not optimistic there.
 And there is no reason to be optimistic.
-Because the situation is worse than it used to be.
-Now it’s worse than it used to be.
-When I talk to my mother via mobile phone, via internet, I don’t know, I hear… She doesn’t want to show me that she’s having a hard time.
-But then I hear, I have a feeling, that she still has the same problems as before.
-And my father, my father, I haven’t heard from my father in almost six years.
+Because the situation even worse than before.
+Now it’s worse than before.
+If I talk to my mother via mobile, via the internet, I don’t know, then I hear … she doesn’t want to show me that she has it very difficult.
+But I hear it, I have such a feeling that they are still the same problems Like before.
+And my father, my father, I have not heard from my father for almost six years.
 It is also difficult because he was in another province.
 He was in the most dangerous province.
-He was fighting the bad people.
-It’s almost six years, I haven’t heard anything about my father.
-Neither was my mother, nor was my big brother.
+He was fighting against the bad people.
+It’s almost six years old, I have heard nothing about my father.
+Not my mother either Not my big brother either.
 We have no news at all.
-Is he alive?
-Did he die?
+Is he still alive?
+Or was he died?
 Because in Afghanistan, in Afghanistan, almost 200 or 300 people die every day.
-Because of the war.
-I know that for sure.
-I am not optimistic that my father is still alive.
-I always want to remain positive.
-And I always say to myself: “Maybe he’s in a prison, maybe he doesn’t know where, maybe he’s busy.”
-But that’s not possible!
-In six years he has never called me or my mother.
-To say that he is still alive.
+They will die from the war.
+I know for sure.
+I am also not optimistic that my father is still alive.
+I always want to stay positive.
+And I always say to myself: “Maybe he is in a prison, maybe he is I don’t know where, maybe he is busy.”
+But that is not possible!
+In six years he never called me or to my mother.
+To say he is still alive.
 Or that he is in this province.
-Or that he is working, or that he is in prison.
-So I’m not optimistic that he’s still alive.
+Or that he is working, Or he is in prison.
+So I am not optimistic that he is still alive.
 My father was a very brave man.
 He was really a brave man.

 [i] Is that something cultural for Afghanistan?